 My “about me” has gone through quite a few regenerations.
 I would hope so and assume fitting because so has my own life.
 I guess the first thing I should let you know are the odd technical details.

 My name is Leigh Peele.
-I was born after midnight in a small city in the United States Of America.
+I was born after midnight in a small city in North Carolina.
 I am convinced it was the start of my being a perpetual night owl.
 At some point, I went to school and I didn’t agree with it or it didn’t agree with me.
 I somehow managed to read many of the greatest books in the english language (and tried at a few in French & Spanish).
-I still managed to plow through years worth of reading research to become an important figure in my field.
+I managed to plow through years worth of research to become an important figure in my field.
 Sure, I keep my certification with the National Academy Of Sports Medicine up to date.
 I might even toy and bobble about going back to the formal road.
-For now, I love the unpaved one so much.
-On that road I learn about life, love, music, and I can even give CPR to many a furry and feathered creature.
+For now, I love the unpaved road.
+It’s that road I learn about life, love, music, and I can even give CPR to many a furry and feathered creature.

 You aren’t going to find me at any alumni parties bragging about the letters after my name, I don’t have them.
 Luckily, I have had the blessing of being able to work with the best in many industries.
 I utilize the gift of public domain information to stay well informed on what used to be “closed” topics.
 I continue to utilize those resources to this day.
 I am forever learning and forever grateful to the opportunities I have and my mentors.